Coupled-wire construction of non-Abelian higher-order topological phases: Bulk-edge-corner correspondence

 In Fig.~\ref{fig: band and corner}(a), we observe four degenerate eigenmodes in the gapped energy regime $E\in\Delta_{23}$.
 They are indeed localized at the four corners of the 2D lattice, as reflected by their probability distributions in Fig.~\ref{fig: band and corner}(e).
 For this example, the system parameters are taken in the region with topological charge $\nu=(i,1)$ in Fig.~\ref{fig: Phase_Diagram}.
 The hybridized non-Abelian bulk-corner correspondence, as described by the first equality in Eq.~(\ref{eq:BBCmin}), is then verified.
-In Fig.~\ref{fig: band and corner}(b), we observe four degenerate eigenmodes in each of the gapped energy regions $E\in\Delta_{12}$ and $E'\in\Delta_{23}$.
+In Fig.~\ref{fig: band and corner}(b), we observe four degenerate eigenmodes in each of the energy regions $E\in\Delta_{12}$ and $E'\in\Delta_{23}$.
 These eight eigenstates are all localized at the corners of the 2D lattice, as shown in Fig.~\ref{fig: band and corner}(f).
 In this case, the system parameters are chosen in the regime with topological charge $\nu=(j,1)$ in Fig.~\ref{fig: Phase_Diagram}.
 The bulk-corner correspondence, as described by the second equality in Eq.~(\ref{eq:BBCmin}), is again verified.
 In Fig.~\ref{fig: band and corner}(c), we find four degenerate eigenstates in the gapped energy regime $E\in\Delta_{12}$.
 They are located at the four corners of the 2D lattice, as presented in Fig.~\ref{fig: band and corner}(g).
 Moreover, the system parameters for this example are chosen in the region with topological charge $\nu=(k,1)$ in Fig.~\ref{fig: Phase_Diagram}, thus confirming the bulk-corner correspondence in the first equality of Eq.~(\ref{eq:BBCmin}).
 Finally, we identify four degenerate eigenstates in each of the energy regions $E\in\Delta_{12}$ and $E'\in\Delta_{23}$ in Fig.~\ref{fig: band and corner}(d).
-Their spatial profiles are localized at the four corners of the 2D lattice in Fig.~\ref{fig: band and corner}(h), although they are not energetically well separated from the bulk.
+Their spatial profiles are localized at the four corners of the 2D lattice in Fig.~\ref{fig: band and corner}(h).
 In this case, the system parameters are chosen in the regime with topological charge $\nu=(-1,1)$ in Fig.~\ref{fig: Phase_Diagram}, verifying the bulk-corner correspondence in the second equality of Eq.~(\ref{eq:BBCmin}).
-In summary, we have checked the bulk-corner correspondence in Eq.~(\ref{eq:BBCmin}) for all typical phases of our 2D non-Abelian SOTIs.
-Compared to Abelian SOTIs, the key difference is that due to the nontrivial quaternion component $Q_{x}$ in the hybridized topological charge $\nu$, each of the phases and its corner states here are of non-Abelian origin.
+Spectrally, these corner states can overlap with and become embedded in the bulk energy bands.
+Such states may be viewed as bound states in the continuum (BICs), which lie within the bulk energy range while remaining spatially localized and effectively decoupled from extended states.
+The robustness of these BICs is ensured by the topological invariants of the constituent subsystems, such that the corner modes remain stable unless a global topological phase transition occurs.
+This observation further supports our classification of the system into SOTPs, in which strict spectral gaps are not required for the topological protection.
+Further details are given in Appendix~\ref{app: disorder}.
+In summary, we have checked the bulk-corner correspondence in Eq.~(\ref{eq:BBCmin}) for all typical phases of our 2D non-Abelian SOTPs.
+Compared to Abelian cases, the key difference is that due to the quaternion component $Q_{x}$ in the hybridized topological charge $\nu$, each of the phases and its corner modes here inherit non-Abelian characteristics.